dependabot/dependabot-core/README.md

 | `Dependabot::PullRequestCreator` | Creates a Pull Request to the original repo with the updated dependency file.                 |
 | `Dependabot::PullRequestUpdater` | Updates an existing Pull Request with new dependency files (e.g., to resolve conflicts).      |

-## History

-Dependabot and Dependabot Core started life as [Bump][bump] and [Bump Core][bump-core], back when Harry and Grey were working at [GoCardless][gocardless].
-We remain grateful for the help and support of GoCardless in helping make Dependabot possible - if you need to collect recurring payments from Europe, check them out.

 ## Why is this open source?

 As the name suggests, Dependabot Core is pretty core to Dependabot - the rest of